forwinder15/learndiesels/content/posts/2019-05-03--the-tool-guide-for-new-diesel-mechanics/index.md

 * Standard size.
 You don't need anything crazy.
 Most mechanics would tell you that you can get away with a cart. **This is the one I own [Tool Cart (Link To Amazon)](https://amzn.to/2WCCyMh)**

+If you are wanting to spend the money for a tool chest consider finding one online or looking around swap meets and what-not.
+I found a [really cool Husky box on Amazon](https://amzn.to/2wQWwKp).
+It has a stainless steel top and is 72" long for under 1200 bucks.
+See if Snap-on can beat that price.

 **2. 1/4" Drive Socket Set Standard (SAE) & Metric - Deep and Shallow**

 * 3/16” - 5/8” 6 point and 12 point